 Pool and Spa

-Cabo San Lucas is world renowned for its deep sea fishing, swanky hotels and sandy beaches.
+Cabo San Lucas is world-renowned for its deep-sea fishing, swanky hotels and sandy beaches.
 This reputation is well-deserved but there are many more adventures to experience in this beautiful Mexican resort town.
 There are plenty of beaches for sunbathing, but the ocean here is notoriously choppy and not really good for casual swimmers; therefore, the pool culture is alive and well.
-But leave your beach lounger for a day and book a tour or two and add a little adventure to your Cabo trip.
+If you are wondering what to do in Cabo, Mexico, here are some ideas.
+Leave your beach lounger for a day and book a tour or two and add a little adventure to your Cabo trip.

 Visit the Arch